d-alshehri/holbertonschool-shell/basics/README.md

-ls: shows the files and folders in the directory you are currently in cd ~: changes the working directory to the user's home directory ls -l: display the current directory contents in a long format
+ls: shows the files and folders in the directory you are currently in cd ~: changes the working directory to the user's home directory ls -l: display the current directory contents in a long format ls -l -a: display the long format of the current directory contents, including the hidden files